GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/1_DesigningVariantC.md

     ```bash
     mkdir -p results/sam results/bam results/bcf results/vcf
     ```
-    - Another quick and easy way to create multiple directories reside within the same parent directory is to wrap them with `{}` (comma separated). .i.e.
+    - Another quick and easy way to create multiple directories reside within the same parent directory is to wrap them with `{}` (comma separated) e.g.,
         ```bash
         mkdir -p results/{sam,bam,bcf,vcf}
         ```
 ### Index the reference genome
 Our first step is to index the reference genome for use by BWA.
-Indexing allows the aligner to quickly find potential alignment sites for query sequences in a genome, which saves time during alignment.
+Indexing allows the aligner to quickly find potential alignment sites for query sequence in a genome, which saves time during alignment.
 Indexing the reference only has to be run once.
 The only reason you would want to create a new index is if you are working with a different reference genome or you are using a different tool for alignment.

 Since we are working on the NeSI HPC, we need to search and load the package before we start using it.

 !!! key "Software as modules"
-    - Similar to other HPCs/SuperComputers, NeSI Clusters provide software as modules ( this is not the only way to deploy a software as it can be done via other means such as conda, containers, etc. )
+    - Similar to other HPCs/SuperComputers, NeSI Clusters provide software as modules ( this is not the only way to deploy software as it can be done via other means such as conda, containers, etc.).
     - A module is a self-contained description of a software package — it contains the settings required to run a software package and, usually, encodes required dependencies on other software packages.
-    - Refer to [supplementary 1 - Accessing software via modules](https://genomicsaotearoa.github.io/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/6_supplementary_1/) for more information
+    - Refer to [supplementary 1 - Accessing software via modules](https://genomicsaotearoa.github.io/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/6_supplementary_1/) for more information.

 !!! terminal "script"